-One of the many signs of the fall season in Southern California is the browning of avocado leaves, also called “tip burn” because the browning starts at the leaf tips.
-The photo above shows leaves on one of my Hass avocado trees here in late fall.
+One of the many signs of the fall season in Southern California is the browning of avocado leaves that is also called “tip burn” because the browning starts at the leaf tips.
+The photo above shows leaves on one of my Hass avocado trees in late fall.
 Why do they look like this?
 And what can be done about it?

 How high is the chloride level?
 Usually from 80 to 100 parts per million.
 You can look at your particular water district’s annual quality report for more precise numbers, but most of Southern California is similar because we import from mostly the same sources.
 According to researchers at the University of California, in a study titled “Adoption of Water-Related Technology and Management Practices by the California Avocado Industry”, avocados suffer if the chloride level is over 75 parts per million.